 The basic makgeolli recipe is quite simple in concept because it just involves steaming rice then mixing the cooked rice, water (usually in 1:1 ratio) and nuruk.
 You brew for 7-10 days and then filter.
 And then you either drink it straight or dilute with water 1:1.
 The exact ratio of the rice, water and nuruk however, can vary from recipe to recipe.
 I’m currently in the process of experimenting with different recipes to come up with the best one and I’m experiencing that there are details to the technique, not just the recipe that produces different results – even if using the same recipe!!

-FYI – these are 2 bottles made during a Makgeolli making class at Sool Company in Seoul, using the same recipe but by different people.
+FYI – these are 2 bottles made during a Makgeolli making class in Seoul, using the same recipe but by different people.
 BTW, if you are interested in makgeolli making and you get to visit Seoul, I highly recommend this class.

 |Name of Makgeolli||Added Ingredients (besides rice, water, nuruk)||Brand|